 This park is a great place to escape the city and to walk around many beautiful gardens, ponds and statues.
 It covers an area of more than 8 acres.
 Fun fact: several peacocks call this place home.
 From here you also have a nice view over the river and the city.

-In this former garage we had tasty Açaí bowls for breakfast, so we visited this place twice during our stay in Porto :-) The friendly staff made us feel very welcome.
+In this former garage at Combi Coffee we've had tasty Açaí bowls for breakfast, so we visited this place twice during our stay in Porto :-) The friendly staff made us feel very welcome.

 Porto has got numerous great view points.
 One of my favorites is next to Igreja dos Grilos.
 Go there just before sunset to experience golden hour at this beautiful place.

-The location of the restaurant used to be an Art Gallery where local artists used to display their work.
+The location of restaurant Galeria do Largo used to be an Art Gallery where local artists used to display their work.
 Now the restaurant is part of the beautiful A.S.
 1829 Hotel which has a nice terrace to relax and see life pass by while having a traditional Portuguese dinner with some Asian influences.

 In Porto you can find lots of beautiful street art; like this bunny made out of trash by Bordalo II.
 In Lisbon we've spotted his fox and raccoon as well.
 I was very impressed by the outcome of his creative use of waste materials.